Walid-1998/os_Ticket_Deployment/README.md

 I started by downloading Oracle VM VirtualBox (the virtualization software) and the Ubuntu Desktop ISO file.
 VirtualBox allows me to create an isolated virtual machine (VM) on my computer.
 Ubuntu is used as the operating system because it is stable, free, and widely used for server deployments.
-This step prepares the foundation — without a virtual machine and OS, I cannot install any server software.
+This step prepares the foundation, without a virtual machine and OS, I cannot install any server software.

 [Oracle VirtualBox](https://www.virtualbox.org)
 <details><summary>See screenshots</summary>